caesarfeta/bash_lib/README.md

 	source ~/lib/bash_lib/profile

 ## ./lib
-Reusable bash functions helpful when writing your own scripts.
+Reusable BASH functions helpful when writing your own scripts.

 Add the following to your BASH scripts after your variable definitions replacing $DIR with the desired directory.